Paw1700/WalletApp/APP INFO.md

 - [ ] Others Button Dont work in choosing receivers
     - [ ] Change Resolver to create receiver from name if dont have id
 - [ ] Transfer Page
-    - [ ] To Account Block Input Possibility
     - [ ] In front setting from account

 # IN PROGRESS